British Columbia Ombudsperson

 The Office of the British Columbia Ombudsperson is one of ten provincial ombudsman offices in Canada.
 It receives enquiries and complaints about the administrative practices and services of public agencies in British Columbia.
 It is headed by the B.C.
 Ombudsperson, an officer of the provincial legislature who is independent of government and political parties.
 Its role is to impartially investigate complaints to determine whether public agencies have acted fairly and reasonably, and whether their actions and decisions were consistent with relevant legislation, policies and procedures.

 History

 Following the ombudsperson model which originated in Sweden in 1809, the Office of the Ombudsperson, British Columbia, was established in 1970.

 The first ombudsperson in British Columbia was Karl Friedmann (1979–1985).
-He was succeeded by Peter Bazowski (Acting Ombudsman 1985–1986), Stephen Owen (1986–1992), Dulcie McCallum (1992–1999), Brent Parfitt (Acting Ombudsman 1999 and 2006), Howard Kushner (1999–2006), Kim Carter (2006–2015) and Jay Chalke (2015 to present).
+He was succeeded by Peter Bazowski (Acting Ombudsman 1985–1986), Stephen Owen (1986–1992), Dulcie McCallum (1992–1999), Brent Parfitt (Acting Ombudsman 1999 and 2006), Howard Kushner (1999–2006), Kim Carter (2006–2015), Jay Chalke (2015–2026), and Sandy Hermiston (2026 to present).

 As ombudsperson, Carter introduced an early resolution program to improve the timeliness of resolutions for individuals and authorities.
 She has also established a systemic investigation team that has produced a number of public reports on areas ranging from lottery prize security to home and community care programs for seniors.